Corfu is a strangely musical island.

 I was handed the task of making a new Nionios figure.

-As I copied and cut, I saw it gave me a chance to find out more about the characters in the plays.
+As I copied and cut and painted, I saw it gave me a chance to find out more about the characters in the plays.
 And the pantomimist actors behind these extraordinary Greek marionettes.

 Nionios, my character, is a ludicrous dandy figure.

 He wears a top hat and tails, has a sculptured pointy beard and talks with an exaggerated lispy Italian-influenced accent.
 For some reason he is meant to come from the island of Zante.

 He is hopelessly unlucky in love and incompetent in everything he undertakes.